Statutes of Limitations for Employees Filing a Sexual Harassment Claim in Philadelphia, PA

 If your employer violated Title VII of the 1964 Civil Rights Act – in other words, if he or she violated federal law – your Philadelphia harassment attorney may first bring your case to the EEOC.
 You cannot file a sexual harassment lawsuit in federal court without first going to the EEOC.

 However, the timelines are strict.
 You only have 300 days from the date of the harassment to bring a charge to the EEOC, in most cases.
 If the harassment occurred during a prolonged period of time, you have 300 days from the date of the last act of harassment to file a charge.

 180 days is about six months, which does not give you much time.
 However, if you miss the six-month mark, you might still have options.Timeline for Filing a Lawsuit in Pennsylvania State Court

-If your Philadelphia employer violated Pennsylvania Human Relations Act – in other words, if he or she violated state law – your attorney will most likely bring to the Pennsylvania Human Relations Commission (PHRC).
-You cannot file a lawsuit in Pennsylvania state without first bringing the case to the PHRC.
+If your Philadelphia employer violated Pennsylvania Human Relations Act - in other words, if he or she violated state law - your attorney will most likely bring a claim to the Pennsylvania Human Relations Commission (PHRC).
+You cannot file a lawsuit under Pennsylvania state law without first bringing the case to the PHRC.

-However, you have 300 days from the date of the sexual harassment to bring a claim to the PHRC.
-So, this is a good option if you missed the EEOC deadlines.
-300 days is about nine months.
-Additionally, Pennsylvania state law covers all employers with four or more employees.
+However, you have 180 days from the date of the sexual harassment to bring a claim to the PHRC.
+So, this is a good option if your employer has less than 15 employees becuase Pennsylvania state law covers all employers with four or more employees.
 Federal law only covers employers with 15 or more employees.
-So, if your employer has between four and 15 employees, you’ll want to bring the case to the PHRC.
+So, if your employer has between four and 15 employees, you'll want to bring the case to the PHRC.

 There are exceptions to the rule in both instances, so be sure to consult with our Philadelphia sexual harassment lawyer before taking action.